A Brief Guide on Crypto Liquidity Pools

 Table of Contents

-Some of the mechanics associated with crypto liquidity pools can get extremely difficult to understand.
+Some of the mechanics associated with crypto liquidity pools can be extremely difficult to understand.
 Starting with the fundamental principles in fairly simple and accessible words, there’s a lot more to learn about the topic.
 However, the silver lining is we do not require extensive technical knowledge to use a crypto liquidity pool.
 Understanding the fundamentals helps you to navigate and make informed decisions.

 So, let’s get this party started.

 We’ve stored our crypto assets for years on one of the Centralized Exchanges (CEX) such as Binance, Coinbase, FTX, and others.
 They are a good option for fund liquidity, but they are a nightmare when it comes to the security dangers they expose us to.
-A centralised exchange holds custody of its user’s funds, which means we may lose all of our funds if the platform suffers a security breach.
+A centralized exchange holds custody of its users’ funds, which means we may lose all of our funds if the platform suffers a security breach.

 DeFi protects us from this danger.
 But what made the DeFi ecosystem viable in the first place?

-It is called Crypto Liquidity Pool.
+It is called a Crypto Liquidity Pool.

 Any DeFi platform, whether it’s a Decentralized Exchange (DEX) like Uniswap or Sushiswap, a lending platform like Maker, Compound, or AAVE, or a synthetic asset platform like Synthetix, Mirror Protocol, etc., relies on the crypto liquidity pool.
 The possibilities for what we can create with this ecosystem are virtually limitless.